Italy enters into political uncertainty after 5-Stars balk

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of14 Lawmaker Matteo Renzi speaks at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
+4 of14 Lawmaker Matteo Renzi speaks at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
 The stability of Italian Premier Mario Draghi's coalition government is at risk because 5-Star lawmakers say they will not participate in a confidence vote in Parliament.
-Gregorio Borgia/AP Show More Show Less 3 of14

-4 of14 The Italian Senate's billboard green, red and white characters shows the final results at the Senate, in Rome, Thursday, July 14, 2022, after voting a bill on various economic measures.
 Gregorio Borgia/AP Show More Show Less

-5 of14 5 stars Movement lawmaker Maria Domenica Castellone reacts at the end of her speech at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
-The stability of Italian Premier Mario Draghi's coalition government is at risk because 5-Star lawmakers say they will not participate in a confidence vote in Parliament.
+5 of14 The Italian Senate's billboard green, red and white characters shows the final results at the Senate, in Rome, Thursday, July 14, 2022, after voting a bill on various economic measures.
 Gregorio Borgia/AP Show More Show Less 6 of14

-7 of14 Senators observe a minute of silence in honor of late Italian journalist Eugenio Scalfari, at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
+7 of14 5 stars Movement lawmaker Maria Domenica Castellone reacts at the end of her speech at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
 The stability of Italian Premier Mario Draghi's coalition government is at risk because 5-Star lawmakers say they will not participate in a confidence vote in Parliament.
 Gregorio Borgia/AP Show More Show Less

-8 of14 Federico D'Inca, Minister for Parliamentary Relations of Italy, gestures at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
+8 of14 Senators observe a minute of silence in honor of late Italian journalist Eugenio Scalfari, at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
 The stability of Italian Premier Mario Draghi's coalition government is at risk because 5-Star lawmakers say they will not participate in a confidence vote in Parliament.
 Gregorio Borgia/AP Show More Show Less 9 of14

-10 of14 Lawmakers attend at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
+10 of14 Federico D'Inca, Minister for Parliamentary Relations of Italy, gestures at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
 The stability of Italian Premier Mario Draghi's coalition government is at risk because 5-Star lawmakers say they will not participate in a confidence vote in Parliament.
 Gregorio Borgia/AP Show More Show Less

-11 of14 5 stars Movement lawmaker Maria Domenica Castellone speaks at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
+11 of14 Lawmakers attend at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
 The stability of Italian Premier Mario Draghi's coalition government is at risk because 5-Star lawmakers say they will not participate in a confidence vote in Parliament.
 Gregorio Borgia/AP Show More Show Less 12 of14

-13 of14 Minister for Parliamentary Relations Federico D'Inca' stands at the Senate before a vote on a relief bill, in Rome, Thursday, July 14, 2022.
-The survival of Italian Premier Mario Draghi’s government hung in the balance Thursday ahead of a crucial Senate vote on a relief bill for soaring energy costs, after a key ally vowed to boycott the measure.
-While senators publicly debated the bill, which extends gasoline subsidies expiring within days, backdoor maneuvering by allies in Draghi's 17-month-old pandemic unity government explored possible strategy to avoid risking the premier's stepping down.
-(Roberto Monaldo/LaPresse via AP) Roberto Monaldo/AP Show More Show Less
+13 of14 5 stars Movement lawmaker Maria Domenica Castellone speaks at the Senate, in Rome, Thursday, July 14, 2022, before voting a bill on various economic measures.
+The stability of Italian Premier Mario Draghi's coalition government is at risk because 5-Star lawmakers say they will not participate in a confidence vote in Parliament.
+Gregorio Borgia/AP Show More Show Less

 14 of14

-ROME (AP) — Italy entered into days of political and financial uncertainty Friday as Premier Mario Draghi weighed his options and political leaders considered theirs after coalition ally the 5-Star Movement sparked a crisis by withholding support on a government-sponsored bill.
+ROME (AP) — Italy entered into days of political and financial uncertainty Friday as political leaders calculated their options and Premier Mario Draghi weighed his after populist ally the 5-Star Movement sparked a crisis by withholding support on a government-sponsored bill.

-On the immediate horizon are behind-the-scenes consultations through mid-week to see if Draghi still commands enough support to govern — which the Italian president and key parties clearly want — or preparations for snap elections as early as September.
+On the immediate horizon are behind-the-scenes consultations through mid-week to see if Draghi could be persuaded to continue governing with a newly constituted majority — which key parties seem to want — or some other option other than an early election as soon as September.

 Written By